marjorielptt/healpix-pgrx/README.md

-# PostgreSQL extension for HEALPix
+# PostgreSQL extension for HEALPix in Rust

 This repository is based on the use of [PGRX](https://github.com/pgcentralfoundation/pgrx/tree/develop), a framework created to develop PostgreSQL extensions in Rust .